NadeemIqbal/cmp-ui-libs-responsive/JFROG_PUBLISHING.md

 # JFrog Artifactory Publishing Guide

-This guide explains how to publish your Kotlin Multiplatform library to JFrog Artifactory alongside the existing Maven Central publishing.
+This guide explains how to publish your Kotlin Multiplatform library to JFrog Artifactory.

 ## 🚀 **Quick Start**